jakobzhao/participatory-mapping/README.md

 4. **Web Services:** The server-side code handles client-side requests, processing them to return the appropriate response.
 These web services can retrieve existing data from the database or store new user-contributed data.
 For example, the `addRecord` function, defined in `controllers/productController.js`, extracts the contributed data (e.g., contributor, content, lat, lng) and stores them in the database.
 The code snippet `let {recordRows} = await db.query('INSERT INTO `tblRecord`(contributor, content, lat, lng) VALUES ($1, $2, $3, $4)', [contributor, content, lat, lng])` is used for this purpose.

 5. **Database Operations:** The application uses a PostgreSQL database to store and manage data.
 This database is cloud-hosted through Heroku.
 Connection information for this database is provided in the `src/config/database.js` file, ensuring successful execution of the SQL statement in the data query method `db.query()`.

-This workflow illustrates how the system uses a combination of static web hosting (via GitHub Pages), server-side operations (via Heroku and Node.js), and cloud-based database management (via Heroku and PostgreSQL) to provide a dynamic and interactive participatory mapping tool.

 ## 4. Deploy your project on Heroku